 Samsung Gear Sport release date and price

+The Samsung Gear Sport is already available for purchase with a list price of $299.
 Two colors are available: black and blue.
-Samsung also offers 23 different 20 mm bracelets made of plastic, leather or a combination of both materials.
-Other 20 mm bracelets will work, too.
+Samsung also offers 23 different 20mm straps made of plastic, leather or a combination of both materials.
+Other 20mm bracelets will work, too.

 Samsung Gear Sport design and build quality